contensis/contensis-entry-picker-storybook-addon/README.md

 }
 ```

-Now we are all set up, we can now go ahead and run storybook with `yarn storybook`.
+Now we are all set up, we can now go ahead and run storybook with `npm run storybook` or `yarn storybook`.
 When this opens in the browser go over to the `Contensis entry picker` tab.
 Here you will see a drop down with entries to choose from.
 Clicking one of these will allow your component to consume its data. 🎉